-You need to get in touch with the lecturer as soon as possible.
+You need to get in touch with the convenor as soon as possible.
 If you do this before the course starts (or perhaps in week 1) then we are willing to give you temporary access to the course materials, etc. so that you can participate in the course as normal.
 If you don’t end up passing the supplementary exam for one of the prerequisite courses, then you can unenroll in this course before the census date without having to pay any fees.

 If you don’t let us know about the situation until later in the course (i.e. from week 2 onwards) then even if you do pass your supp. exam it’s too late to enrol in COMP2300.
 You’ll start too far behind, and it’s not fair to you or the other students to put you in that difficult and stressful position.
 You can always take the course next year.

 What do I need to do when I start the course?

 read the course policies page carefully

 As well as the usual stuff (attending labs & lectures), to keep on top of this course you’ll need to:

 watch & ask questions on the COMP2300 forum

 read the weekly lab material ahead of time, and attend your scheduled lab session

 ask questions (in lectures, during labs and on the COMP2300 forum) if you don’t understand anything—there are no dumb questions in COMP2300, and if you’re ever made to feel this isn’t the case then let me know

 Why do you keep calling it COMP2300 when I’m in COMP6300?